2024 U-15 Baseball World Cup

 The 2024 U-15 Baseball World Cup or the VI U-15 Baseball World Cup was an international baseball tournament held by the World Baseball Softball Confederation for players 15-year-old and younger.
-The 2018 edition was held in Barranquilla and Cartagena de Indias, Colombia from August 16 to August 25, 2024.
+The 2024 edition was held in Barranquilla and Cartagena de Indias, Colombia from August 16 to August 25, 2024.

 Format

+The tournament will be conducted according to the following format.

 First round: The twelve participating nations were drawn into two groups of 6, in which single round robin will occur.
 The top 3 nations from each group advances to the Super Round, while the bottom 3 nations from each group advance to the consolation round.